FelixEmmerich/BA/GameMechanismFramework/Assets/Game Mechanism Framework/Examples/README.txt

 As you approach the target, events occur according to your distance from it.
 These are set in the InformationFilter_Distance script on the Target gameObject.
 Although some events (mainly Text to Speech) may not work correctly, this scene is functional without a HoloLens - simply translate the camera.

+* SpawnRequirements: A combination of BoxSpawner and EnvironmentRequirements.
+Generates requirements from the spawner, checks them and allows the user to start the spawner once they are met.
+Requirement generation works in ther editor.

 * TestScene: A simple scene containing a Point of Interest and Gaze Point of Interest, as well as a regular cube for testing the cursor.
 Look at or away from the GazeTarget gameObject or move to or away from the MovementTarget gameObject to trigger actions.